-Trees overhang or dominate properties or roads where there is high public use or car parking 2
+Trees overhang or dominate properties or roads where there is high public use or car parking 2 throughout the day.

 Wildlife/Heritage Ancient, heritage or native species appropriate to local landscape character.
 1 Non-native trees outside of conservation area.
-0 Non-native trees in conservation areas, unless it is a heritage or ancient tree. -1 1
+0 Non-native trees in conservation areas, unless it is a heritage or ancient tree. -1